-Dr. Graber is excited about working with the CHP faculty, staff, and students.
+Dr. Johnson is excited about working with the CHP faculty, staff, and students.
 She plans to connect with and learn from all the stakeholders who care about the CHP, and has many ideas for infusing new and exciting initiatives into the Program.

 Elizabeth Rockman (Associate Director)

 Elizabeth Rockman received her B.A. in English and Rhetoric from the University of Illinois in 1989, and her M.A. in English from the University of Maryland at College Park in 1992.
 Elizabeth worked for conservation non-profits in Washington, D.C. and Bethesda, Maryland for eight years, and returned to campus to work in the Office of the Vice Chancellor for Student Affairs for nearly five years.
-Elizabeth joined the Campus Honor Program in June 2004 as the Assistant Director for Operations, and was promoted to Associate Director in Spring 2007; her duties include coordination of publications (such as the Yearbook, Annual Newsletter, and NewsBytes), monitoring program requirements, drafting letters of recommendation, managing the faculty mentor program, and scheduling the SAS and KDR series.
+Elizabeth joined the Campus Honor Program in June 2004 as the Assistant Director for Operations, and was promoted to Associate Director in Spring 2007; her duties include coordination of publications (such as the Annual Newsletter and NewsBytes), monitoring program requirements, drafting letters of recommendation, managing the faculty mentor program, and scheduling the SAS and KDR series.
 Elizabeth and her husband Gregg live in Urbana.

-Anne Price (Office Administrator)
+Anne Price (Associate Director)